MikeWooster/api-client/README.md

 The apiclient supports the following response handlers, by specifying the class on initialization of the client as follows:

+The response handler can be omitted, in which case no formatting is applied to the outgoing data.

 ```
 client = ClientImplementation(